neilbrown/edlib/README.md

 destroyed and a notification when a document attached to the pane changes.
-This notifications are effected by calling the panes command with a key like “notify:close” and with the second pane argument (known as 'focus') set to the pane which is sending the notification.
+This notifications are effected by calling the panes command with a key like “notify:close” and with the second pane argument (known as “focus”) set to the pane which is sending the notification.

 Documents
 ---------

 A document provides access to whatever data is being edited.
-There can be multiple implementations of a document but they call have a common interface.
+There can be multiple implementations for documents but they all have a common interface.

 A “document” is assumed to be a linear sequence of elements each of